ReLoRA: High-Rank Training Through Low-Rank Updates: Method

 \paragraph{Enhancing computational efficiency}

-Unlike other low-rank training techniques \cite{schotthfer2022lowrank,sui2023elrt}, \methodname{} follows the LoRA approach by maintaining the frozen weights of the original network and adding new trainable parameters.
+Unlike other low-rank training techniques \cite{schotthfer2022lowrank,sui2023elrt,Kamalakara2022ExploringLR}, \methodname{} follows the LoRA approach by maintaining the frozen weights of the original network and adding new trainable parameters.
 At first glance, this may appear computationally inefficient; however, the differentiation between frozen and trainable parameters plays a crucial role in parameter-efficient fine-tuning \cite{lialin2023scaling}.

-These methods achieve significant improvements in training time and memory efficiency by reducing the size of the gradients and the optimizer states.
-Notably, Adam states consume twice as much memory as the model weights.
-Moreover, it is common practice to maintain gradient accumulation buffers in 32-bit precision for large networks, thereby adding significant overhead to the memory consumption of gradients.

-By substantially reducing the number of trainable parameters, \methodname{} enables the utilization of larger batch sizes, maximizing hardware efficiency.
+By reducing the number of trainable parameters, ReLoRA significantly reduces the memory spent on the optimizer states and enables the utilization of larger batch sizes, maximizing hardware efficiency.
 Additionally, it reduces the bandwidth requirements in distributed setups, which are often the limiting factor in large-scale training.

-Furthermore, since the frozen parameters are not being updated between restarts, they can be kept in a low-precision quantized format, further reducing their memory and computational impact.
-This additional optimization contributes to overall improved efficiency in terms of memory utilization and computational resources of \methodname{} and increases at scale.
+Furthermore, since the frozen parameters are not being updated between restarts, they can be kept in a low-precision quantized format \cite{Dettmers2023QLoRAEF}, further reducing their memory and computational impact.